 These unusual tomatoes may not look like their rosy-red counterparts, but they have something important in common.
 Both contain high amounts of the antioxidant lycopene that has been shown to reduce the risks of prostate cancers, heart disease, stroke, and even cancer.

-Like the other blue superhero foods in this list, blue tomatoes have a high anthocyanin content (giving them their unique tint) and may help fight inflammation and stimulate better eye and brain health.
+Like the other blue fruits and vegetables in this list, blue tomatoes have a high anthocyanin content (giving them their unique tint) and may help fight inflammation and stimulate better eye and brain health.

 8. Blue Carrots